agache41/annotator/README.md

 ### Querying

-The Annotator instance can be created on a class, instance of a class (object), field , method and accessor.
+The Annotator instance can be created on a class, instance of a class (object), field, method or accessor.
 Let's create it on a new MarkedClass instance and query the present annotations.

 ```java